Exploring Detailed Electrical Plans for Guest Room Suites

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's look at our electrical guest room plans.
-You can see that we have our guest room notes, fire alarm notes, lighting notes, and a keynote legend.
-There are electrical plans drawn for each typical guest suite.
+You can see that we have guest room notes, fire alarm notes, lighting notes, and a keynote legend.
+Electrical plans are drawn for each typical guest suite.

-So let's start up here.
-You can see the circuitry, what connects with what.
-You can see a keynote, another keynote, revision bubbles.
+Let’s start here.
+You can see the circuitry and what connects to what.
+You can see keynotes, another keynote, and revision bubbles.

-So what's happening is that in this instance, there's a fixture that they did not previously include the item mark on it, so that is in revision four.
-Another suite, again the circuitry, a keynote, what connects with what.
-Here is the air conditioner.
+In this instance, there is a fixture that was not previously marked, so it is included in revision four.
+In another suite, again, you see the circuitry, a keynote, and what connects to what.
+Here is the air conditioner unit.

 Learn Blueprint Reading